-You can also explore the area’s charming villages and towns, take a cooking class to learn about the cuisine of locals, or go wine tasting in the region’s many wineries.
+You can also explore the area’s charming villages and towns, take a cooking class to learn about locals’ cuisine or go wine tasting in the region’s many wineries.

 15. Get off the beaten path in rural Laos and Vietnam

 If you’re looking for a more off-the-beaten-path destination for a long break, consider rural Laos and Vietnam.
-Southeast Asia is a very popular region for backpacking, and Thailand in particular attracts many tourists each year.
+Southeast Asia is a popular backpack region, and Thailand attracts many tourists yearly.

-- In Luang Prabh, visit the Pak Ou Caves on a private guided tour, it is home to thousands of Buddha statues.
-You can also explore the city’s many temples, including Wat Xieng Thong, Wat Mai, and Wat Sen.
+- In Luang Prabh, visit the Pak Ou Caves on a private guided tour, home to thousands of Buddha statues.
+You can also explore the city’s temples, including Wat Xieng Thong, Wat Mai, and Wat Sen.

 - In Hanoi, be sure to visit the Ho Chi Minh Mausoleum on a Hanoi Full-Day City Tour and Water Puppet Show, and the Temple of Literature.
-You can also take a walk along Hoan Kiem Lake or explore the city’s many markets.
+You can also walk along Hoan Kiem Lake or explore many markets.